sul-dlss/capistrano-shared_configs/README.md

 ## Usage

+It depends on another agent (i.e. puppet) to get the shared_configs branch onto the server.

 The tasks can be made available to your capistrano deploy environments by requiring `capistrano/shared_configs` in your `Capfile`.

 The three tasks made available to you are

 ```
+cap shared_configs:check
 cap shared_configs:pull
 cap shared_configs:symlink
 cap shared_configs:update